Ben Aguilar ‘11

-Ben Aguilar is admitted to practice law in California and the Southern District of California.
-Ben is a solo practitioner focusing on Immigration and Family Law.
-Ben received his J.D from Thomas Jefferson School of Law in 2011 where he was the President of the International Law Society.
-Ben received his B.A. in Sociology with a minor in Education from the University of California, Irvine in 2007.
+Aguilar is an active member San Diego La Raza Lawyers Association and serves as the co-chair of the Community Outreach committee.
+He received his J.D from Thomas Jefferson School of Law in 2011 and his B.A. in sociology with a minor in education from the University of California Irvine in 2007.